4lex4/scantailor-advanced/README.md

     1. A deviation provider implemented.
        It supports caching and recalculates the values on demand.
 There isn't more any necessity to store deviation in page parameters and so in the project file, that approach caused some problems as the deviation is not actually a page parameter and depends on all the pages in the project.
     2. Added sorting by decreasing deviation.

+  * Page/content boxes and auto margins features fixes & improvements.
+    1. Added a feature of dragging both content and page areas by using **`Shift+LMB`** combination.
+    2. A page box implementation reworked.
+Now it's interactive and can be adjusted by the same way as a content box is done.
+    3. The page rectangle does not require refreshing page and won't be reset on the content area changes.
+    4. Implemented applying the page/content boxes to the other pages automatically correcting the position of the boxes.
+    5. Added width and height parameters to regulate the page box size in manual mode.
+    6. Auto margins option has been moved out of the alignment settings and does no more force to use only the original layout.
+    7. Auto margins feature now considers page box changes made at the selection content stage.
+    8. Other bug fixes and improvements.

   * Auto and original alignment modes reworked:
     1. The original and auto alignment modes didn't work correctly due to the error in code.
     2. Both the modes didn't work rightly after select content stage or reopening the project file, always requiring secondary batch processing of every page at margins stage to work correctly.